sharife/goldenthread-v2/site/content/productions/returning-to-haifa.md

   the echoes of a home they were forced to abandon during the Nakba in 1948.
 But are they truly ready for the encounter that awaits them upon their return?
-  *Returning to Haifa* presents a deeply human portrait of two families, one Palestinian, and one Jewish, forced by history into an intimacy they didn’t choose.
+  *Returning to Haifa* presents a deeply human portrait of two families, one Palestinian, and one Israeli Jewish, forced by history into an intimacy they didn’t choose.

   “A moving confrontation between two sets of displaced people and an utterly unsentimental exploration of the complexities of home, history and parenthood.” - *Michael Billington, The Guardian, 5 March 2018*